remnrem/luna-doc/docs/ref/annotations.md

 _Add a signal based on an annotation_

-Adds a signal that is either 0 or 1, based on whether that sample point is spanned by an annotation or not.
+The `A2S` command makes a binary (0/1) EDF channel corresponding to one or more annotation(s), i.e. whether that sample-point is spanned by that annotation or not.

 | Option | Example | Description |
 | ---- | ---- | ---- |